sysrich/automation/README.md

 A tool to build a OpenStack based CaaSP cluster.
 Well suited to building large scale clusters for testing and validation.

+## CaaSP Bare Metal

+A tool to build a Bare Metal cluster.
+Acts as a client for the Bare Metal Manager service.

 ## Jenkins Pipelines

 A set of Jenkins pipelines which are not directly associated with a specific